wangela/wittier/README.md

 ## Notes

+Much of the time during this second week was spent on refactoring to make for more efficient code (reduce duplication, increase encapsulation, make code more readable).
+I implemented each feature 2-3 times because I would implement it naively or inefficiently first just to get it working, then I would refactor it to reuse existing code or existing viewcontrollers and views.

-The foundation for displaying entities is in there, but since we haven't implemented timelines based on search or profile views yet I will defer the entities hyperlinking and displaying until next week.
+The foundation for displaying entities is in there, but I haven't completed the translation of entities into hyperlinks or rich media display yet.
+This will be on the backlog for a post-bootcamp sprint.

-I would like to learn better documentation patterns in comments.
-I felt I could have done better with deferring logic to models; the VC code is...a medium amount of bulky.

 ## License
 Credits: